basnijholt/nijho.lt/content/post/truenas-remote-backups/index.md

 4. Maintain control over the allocated backup space
 5. Keep our data private and out of corporate clouds

-## The Solution: Hybrid VM with Local OS and iSCSI Backup Storage
+## The Solution: TrueNAS VM on hypervisor and iSCSI Backup Storage on TrueNAS

 After exploring various options, we've found a secure and efficient solution using a hybrid VM setup that keeps us firmly in control of our data.
 Here's the high-level overview: